apattno/ISQA3910/Dictionary.md

 **Retrieve All Policy Documents for Current Project** - Process where Manager or Developer requests OSS policy documents for current project.
 **Modify or Add to OSS Policy Documents DB** - Process where Manager submits to contripute or modify OSS policy documents.

+## Data Flows
+**Software Package** - The package of OSS software that the Developer submits for scanning.
+**Software Package Name** - How the software package can be identified
+**Known Software Vulnerabilities Results** - Information submitted from NIST regarding known vulnerabilities in a software Package.